 - Venture capitalists

 The most impactful thing you can do is simply raise your hand, ask questions, and make sure you’re visible and part of the discussions when companies are discussing potential new M&A opportunities.
 Let people know you’re interested in selling so they keep your agency top of mind.
+We meet with interested buyers all the time!

 - $100-$250K